-Liberal Studies Curriculum
+Liberal Studies Careers

 Mount Mary University’s liberal studies program is a degree-completion major designed specifically for women who already have an associate degree in a technical or professional field from an accredited college and who want to complete a bachelor’s degree.